-Figure A119: Distribution of Existing Generating Capacity
+Figure A116: Distribution of Existing Generating Capacity

-Figure A119 shows the December 2020 distribution of existing generating resources by Local Resource Zone.
+Figure A116 shows the December 2021 distribution of existing generating resources by Local Resource Zone.
 The figure shows the distribution of Unforced Capacity (UCAP) by zone and fuel type, along with the annual peak load in each zone.
 UCAP values for wind are lower than Installed Capacity (ICAP) values because they account for forced outages and intermittency.
 The inset table in the figure breaks down the total UCAP and ICAP by fuel type.
 The mix of fuel types is important because it determines how changes in fuel prices, environmental regulations, and other external factors may affect the market.

-As of January 2021, MISO membership totaled 487 Certified Market Participants including power marketers, state regulatory authorities, and other stakeholder groups.
+31 As of January 2022, MISO membership totaled 471 Certified Market Participants including power marketers, state regulatory authorities, and other stakeholder groups.

-&lt;sup>29 Manitoba does submit a limited amount of offers under the External Asynchronous Resources (EAR) procedure, which permits dynamic interchange with such resources through the five-minute dispatch.
+32 Manitoba does submit a limited amount of offers under the External Asynchronous Resources (EAR) procedure, which permits dynamic interchange with such resources through the five-minute dispatch.